k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-2.md

     nodeProfileInterval: 1m # duration string
 ```

-At this point, we should not have any ApplicationProfiles.
+In the beginning, we should not have any ApplicationProfiles.

 ```sh
 kubectl get applicationprofile -A
 ```
-and likely, you ll see something like:
+after some time: likely, you ll see something like:
 ```json
 NAMESPACE   NAME         CREATED AT default     pod-webapp   2025-04-16T13:58:34Z